Pages

 The plan was to meet up with Manuela Laiacona, native Palermitan and a wine journalist and editor at Cronachedigusto.it and the girlfriend of my Calabrese friend Giovanni Gagliardi.
 Manuela agreed to meet up and show me her Palermo.
 Manuela is my spirit guide incarnate.
 I really feel she has taken a life form to usher me though this time and place and I am very grateful for this.
 Her companion Giovanni is a wonderful fellow - this is all because of the internet and the blog- who cares about monetizing your blog when you can have the possibility to make deep and meaningful friendships?

 We started at the Osteria dei Vespri in Piazza Croce dei Vespri in the old center (centro storico) of Palermo.
-This is an area I have been to many times, because my family lived nearby (2 blocks away) so even if I don’t remember everything exactly, my DNA remembers something of the spirit of this place.
+This is an area I have been to many times, because my family had their business around the corner and lived nearby (1 block away) so even if I don’t remember everything exactly, my DNA remembers something of the spirit of this place.

 We sat outside seeing as it was not too warm, but there was that wonderful muggy quality I remember so well about Palermo, reminding me of Lawrence Durrell’s Alexandria.
 The home of Giuseppe Tomasi di Lampedusa was right here.
 We were in an historic place, for the story has it that this piazza is where some of the French who died in the War of the Sicilian Vespers are buried.
 There is a small column topped with an aging iron cross to mark the spot.
 Books, operas, all sorts of artist endeavors have been undertaken to cover the story.
 Tonight we were here to eat and drink at the Osteria and meet Alberto Rizzo.
 This is a serious group here – the wine being as important as the food and the service reflected that level of commitment – something that heals my heart.
 One could learn from the wine list here - this is a classic enoteca (see picture) and I could spend days here.
 Someone, somewhere gets it (of course they do, as do so many all around the world do, now).